 The Institute of Business Administration is offering graduate studies leading to a Ph.D. degree in the areas of Management Information Systems / Computer Science and Engineering / Information and Communication Technologies.
-Admission to the Ph.D. program shall be offered from fall 2005 and is conditional on clearance of an IBA entrance test and interviews.
+Admission to the Ph.D. program has been offered from fall 2005 and is conditional on clearance of an IBA entrance test and interviews.
 The successful Ph.D. candidates will be offered Research / Teaching assistance for which they shall be offered monthly stipend and tuition waiver.
 The program is composed of course work credits and dissertation credits.
-The duration of the Ph.D. program is from a minimum of 3 years to a maximum of 6 years.
-Further details of the program are available upon request from the CCS program office, and available on the website.